Rust Traits: Defining Character

 Table of Contents

-Modules and crates
+Modules and Crates

 Where we organize the project around crates and a new directory hierarchy